 For-profit developers, non-profit developers, non-profit organizations constituted as CHDO's and municipalities.
 All applications require the approval of the chief elected official of the community.

-Notices of Funding Availability (NOFAs) are issued twice a year for the rental program.
-DHCD accepts first-time homebuyer housing production applications on a rolling basis.
-First-time homebuyer down payment assistance NOFAs generally are issued once a year.
+Typically, Notices of Funding Availability (NOFAs) are issued once or twice a year for the rental program.
+Projects primarily serving homeless and/or veterans populations may be eligible to apply on a rolling basis.
 The following guidelines apply to the different types of HOME projects:

-Rental program - applicants are eligible to apply for 30 year deferred payment loans to support acquisition and/or rehabilitation of existing structures or new construction for multifamily rental use.
+Rental program applicants are eligible to apply for 30 year deferred payment loans to support acquisition and/or rehabilitation of existing structures or new construction for multifamily rental use.
 The minimum project size is five assisted units.
-Loan amounts are capped at $750,000 per project and $50,000 per HOME-assisted unit in HOME entitlement communities and $65,000 in nonentitlement communities.
+Typically, loan amounts are capped at $750,000-$1,000,000 per project and $50,000 per HOME-assisted unit in HOME entitlement communities and $65,000 in non-entitlement communities.
 All units must be targeted to households earning no more than 60% of area median income.
-Twenty percent of the households must be affordable to units earning no more than 50% of area median income.
+Twenty percent of the HOME-assisted units must be affordable to households earning no more than 50% of area median income.

 For more information: